xFrednet/3D-Packman/a04_3d-terrain/.docs/report.md

 Blending between the texture and the already drawn stuff is done by OpenGL.
 The `ParticleEmitter` component allows the user to set custom blending options if desired.
 The default is set to `[gl.GL_SRC_ALPHA, gl.GL_ONE_MINUS_SRC_ALPHA]` correlating no normal alpha blending.

 ## 4. Final thoughts
 I really like the visual result of the simulation.
-It is really impressive to see how simple such a visual representation can be at the end.
+It is really impressive to see, how simple such a visual representation can be at the end.
 That being said it took quite some time to get fully used to the geometry shader.
-This is of course logical but I still would have liked to get a bit more done as usual. :)
+This is of course logical but I still would have liked to get a bit more done, as usual.
+The particle system was quite a system to figure out but damn it was worth it.
+I'm super happy with how it turned out.
+There is still a bug with the drawing order and I would probably need to to the clipping manual it's still a system I'm proud of.

-I'm still very happy with the result and even the structure and architecture of the entire project.
-I believe that it has really improved since the last project.
+The structure and architecture of the entire project has also really improved since the last project.
+This also makes me very happy and increase the ability to implement new features.

+And that's it!
 I hope you had fun reading this report and looking at the simulation it self!

 ## 5. Sources
 * OpenGL: Geometry Shader. https://www.khronos.org/opengl/wiki/Geometry_Shader (2020.11.01)